TajimK/Tajim_Khot/content/jobs/Freelancer/index.md

 - A specialist in Customization, Advanced Dashboards, BPMs, Rest APIs, Epicor functions, BAQ, BAQ reports, Service Connect, and DMT for Kinetic Epicor and Epicor 9/10 ERP.

-- Developed integrations between Epicor and other core business systems; specialised in Epicor Service connect
+- Developed integrations between Epicor and other core business systems; specialised in Epicor Service connect.